jlyonsmith/HowTo/Install_Ubuntu_16.04_LTS_Service_Instance.md

 but not from the `sudo` shell.

 ### Adding 'ubuntu' User (non-EC2)

+If not using a key, change the `root` password using [Strong Password Generator](http://strongpasswordgenerator.com/):

+    passwd

 We use an `ubuntu` user which has root access, like Amazon does with EC2.
 First, `ssh` to the system as `root`, logging on with the provided password.